dgroomes/stackoverflow-look-back/README.md

   extension APIs themselves, there are significant differences.
 In fact, porting the extension to FireFox has been one of the most challenging software efforts I've done in recent years!
 In part, because I've been away from JavaScript dev for so long but also because the standardization of extension APIs is still a work-in-progress.
+* Known issue: The visual elements in the page break after the 1500th post in Chrome.
+I think this is because of an internal limit on CSS Grid sizes.
+See the note in the [CSS Grid w3 standards page](https://www.w3.org/TR/css-grid-1/#overlarge-grids).
+It mentions 1500, and 3000 and when I go to exactly 1501 posts (there will be 2 * 1501 = 3002) the last post doesn't get rendered correctly.
+I think that's the limit.
+This issue does not happen Safari.

 ## Finished Wish List items